 Each year, we select a small number of graduates and take a genuine interest in their development and success.
 In our program, you will be highly visible.

 You will also be challenged, undertaking three rotations across different parts of our business and completing a major team project as part of the Australian Public Service Commission’s whole-of-government graduate development program.

 We offer great working conditions to assist you with a healthy work-life balance, a generous starting salary, the support of a former graduate ‘buddy’, and help you relocate if you need to.
-We also offer a career in a dynamic organisation, stepping forward to meet the challenge of client-focussed, connected service delivery."
+We also offer a career in a dynamic organisation, stepping forward to meet the challenge of client-focused, connected service delivery."